-But today there is a small g spot industry, books, videos, and products all designed to help women find their g spots.
-It is very possible that all these consumer goods are leading women to feel that they have to find their g spot, and have these mysterious g spot orgasms, and could, in fact, be adding to generalized sexual anxiety some women experience.
-There are some people who argue against the g spot and see it as more of a problem than it is worth.
+Confusing matters a bit is the small g-spot industry, books, videos, and sex toys all designed to help women find their g-spots.
+It is very possible that all these consumer goods are leading women to feel that they have to find their g-spot, and have these mysterious g spot orgasms, and could, in fact, be adding to generalized sexual anxiety some women experience.
+There are some people who argue against the g-spot and see it as more of a problem than it is worth.

-As a sex educator my interest is less in the debate (although it can make for amusing reading) and more in the way that talk of the g spot impacts our sexuality, what we do sexually, what we strive for, the pressures we put on ourselves, and the ways we choose to explore different kinds of sexual responses.
+As a sex educator my interest is less in the debate and more in the way that talk of the g-spot impacts our sexuality, what we do sexually, what we strive for, the pressures we put on ourselves, and the ways we choose to explore different kinds of sexual responses.